okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/index.md

    </div>

-  A successful sign-in will result in a "Welcome home" message, similar to in previous examples.
+  A successful sign-in results in a "Welcome home" message, similar to previous examples.

-You can open a browser to `http://localhost:4040` (the URL assigned to the **Web Interface** attribute when ngrok assigned your external URL) to see the request that was sent to the `POST /pwhook` REST API endpoint, and the response.
+Open a browser to `http://localhost:4040`;  the URL assigned to the **Web Interface** attribute when ngrok assigned your external URL.
+The request that was sent to the `POST /pwhook` REST API endpoint, and the response appears.
 For example:

 <div class="full border">